bodeadedeji/bodeadedeji.github.io/index.md

 My research focuses on the syntax and semantics of **West African languages**, with a particular interest in the morphosyntax of nominals expressions and the semantics of (in)definiteness, and number marking.
 Currently, I work primarily on Yorùbá, Igbo and Nigerian Pidgin (Naija).

 **Upcoming Talks**
+**2026, May 21-23**-  A Partial Copy Deletion Account of Non-Agreeing Resumptive Pronouns in Yoruba.
+Accepted- 57th Annual Conference of African Linguistics (ACAL), Buffalo [with Ka Fai Yip]

 **Ongoing**